DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 <br><img src="./images/wiz_layout_start_point.png" /><br>

 Let's now implement the content for which we need an additional container (to block the bulk of the screen) and the child controls (EditForm and Button).
 We will start with the vertical container for the content.
 Adding controls always follows the same pattern which is as follows:
-* Select the parent control `WizardLayout_Create` on the canvas or in the tree on the left-hand side
+* Select the parent control `WizardStepImpHdrLayout` on the canvas or in the tree on the left-hand side
-* Pick the control from the list `+Insert`
+* Add the control `Vertical container` from the list under `+Insert`

-  This will add the new container to the end of the children list.
+  If you don't see the control in the list you have to look under `Layout`.
+The newly added container will be added to the end of the children list.
 That is not what we want, since it must be placed between header and footer.

 * Reorder newly added container